Logan142414/Portfolio/README.md

 This project tackles a critical issue in U.S. higher education: student loan defaults.
 We analyzed how institutional and program-level characteristics relate to higher default rates among undergraduate borrowers.
 The goal was to surface early indicators of risk that can help schools improve loan policies and support systems, and help students make more informed decisions about where and what to study.
 Using program-level data from the U.S. Department of Education’s Office of Federal Student Aid, we built classification models to predict whether borrowers completing specific programs were likely to default.
 We applied regularized logistic regression and random forest models, prioritizing interpretability so stakeholders could identify which features (e.g., degree type, field of study, public/private control, region, etc) are most strongly tied to default risk.
 The logistic model offered p-values and coefficient directionality, while random forest highlighted feature importance rankings.

 Key Tasks:
-•Cleaned and subsetted over 220,000 records down to ~10,000 viable observations •Built and compared logistic regression (Lasso/Ridge) and random forest models •Interpreted coefficients, p-values, and feature importances •Created visualizations to communicate model insights (histograms, heatmaps) •Produced a formal report including business understanding, data preparation, model evaluation, and deployment strategy Tools Used: Python (pandas, sklearn, matplotlib)
+- Cleaned and subsetted over 220,000 records down to ~10,000 viable observations

+- Built and compared logistic regression (Lasso/Ridge) and random forest models

+- Interpreted coefficients, p-values, and feature importances

+- Created visualizations to communicate model insights (histograms, heatmaps)

+- Produced a formal report including business understanding, data preparation, model evaluation, and deployment strategy Tools Used: Python (pandas, sklearn, matplotlib)

 ### CLT Shiny App